infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 ## JSON:API usage

 Here at Infinum, we like to use [JSON:API specification](https://jsonapi.org/).
 To make the stack easier to maintain, DatX has an extension just for that, JSON:API, specification - [@datx/jsonapi](https://datx.dev/docs/jsonapi/jsonapi-getting-started).
 If you want to know more about that, please read more at [the official documentation site](https://datx.dev/docs/jsonapi/jsonapi-getting-started).
-For the purposes of this example, we'll create a model and show a short demonstration how to DatX it in your application.
+For the purposes of this example, we'll create a model and show a short demonstration how to implement DatX jsonapi it in your application.

 To create a JSON:API model you need to decorate existing DatX model using `jsonapi` decorator method from the package.